 If you have recently experienced the death of a loved one and you believe that there was foul play or negligence involved, you should discuss your case with a personal injury attorney right away.
 Beyond the strict two-year statute of limitations to file a wrongful death claim, investigating and proving a wrongful death claim in Texas will take considerable time, energy, and resources.
 It is critically important to make sure all the relevant evidence is preserved so that any person or company who played a role in the wrongful death can be held to answer.
 That is the main reason why it is in your best interest to speak with a lawyer sooner rather than later.

 The process of bringing forth wrongful death and survival actions against large corporations, insurance providers, and other entities can be quite difficult.
-A local personal injury lawyer will not only be intimately familiar with the laws and regulations in your area, they’ll also be able to provide nearby resources, such as medical providers and funeral services to help you make arrangements for your loved one.
+An Austin personal injury lawyer will not only be intimately familiar with the laws and regulations in your area, they’ll also be able to provide nearby resources, such as medical providers and funeral services to help you make arrangements for your loved one.

 Get a no obligation consultation.